EKS cluster creation #

 runs HMS and Ranger, if those services are required in your environment.

-The first three IAM policy ARNs, shown below for both groups, are required by EKS.
-The IAM policy ARN for Glue illustrates using an additional policy to allow access to EKS, S3 and Glue in the account used for the EKS cluster without supplying credentials.
+EKS requires the first three IAM policy ARNs shown in the following example for both node groups.
+The fourth policy ARN for Glue illustrates using an additional policy to allow access to EKS, S3, and Glue in the account used for the EKS cluster without supplying credentials.
 It is not required.

 managedNodeGroups: - name: sep tags: cloud: aws environment: staging info: "EKS cluster for Starburst Enterprise staging environment" user: your.username availabilityZones: [us-east-2a] labels: allow-workers: workers instanceTypes: ["m5.xlarge", "m5a.xlarge", "m5ad.xlarge"] desiredCapacity: 2 minSize: 2 maxSize: 4 privateNetworking: true ssh: allow: true publicKeyName: en-field-key iam: attachPolicyARNs: - arn:aws:iam::aws:policy/AmazonEKSWorkerNodePolicy - arn:aws:iam::aws:policy/AmazonEC2ContainerRegistryReadOnly - arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy - arn:aws:iam::47ID9String78:policy/EKS-S3-Glue - name: sep_support_services tags: cloud: aws environment: staging info: "EKS cluster for Starburst Enterprise staging environment" user: your.username availabilityZones: [us-east-2b] spot: true instanceTypes: ["m5.large", "m5a.large", "m5ad.large"] desiredCapacity: 1 minSize: 1 maxSize: 1 privateNetworking: true ssh: allow: true publicKeyName: en-field-key iam: attachPolicyARNs: - arn:aws:iam::aws:policy/AmazonEKSWorkerNodePolicy - arn:aws:iam::aws:policy/AmazonEC2ContainerRegistryReadOnly - arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy - arn:aws:iam::47ID9String78:policy/EKS-S3-Glue